Step 2 — Definition of Variable Types

 Context

-- In Step 2 — Definition of Variable Types of the five-step Data Import Wizard, you need to define variable types.
+- In Step 2 — Definition of Variable Types of the five-step Data Import Wizard, you define variable types.

-- Step 2 contains four panels that relate to each other in their content and available actions.
+- Step 2 contains four related panels with linked actions.

 Overview of Elements in Step 2